-- Texture: Good hash oil has a syrup-style texture, while high-CBD strains are more crystalline.
+Texture: Good hash oil has a syrup-style texture, while concentrates that are ultra-high in cannabinoids are crystalline.

-- Taste: Good dabs taste like weed; full stop!
-If they taste like solvents, you have a bad-quality product in your hands, and are potentially risking your health by inhaling them.
+Taste: Good dabs taste like weed; full stop!
+If they taste like solvents, you have a bad-quality product in your hands and are potentially risking your health by inhaling it.

-Concentrates are extracted from the marijuana flower and are significantly more potent than dry herb.
-You can purchase shatter, wax, crumble, or oil, and use a dab rig or vaporizer to consume it.
+Concentrates are extracted from marijuana flower and are significantly more potent than dry herb.
+You can purchase shatter, wax, crumble, or oil and use a dab rig or vaporizer to consume it.
 Some users like to roll some dab on their joint for an extra kick.
-If you use a rig or vape device, you inhale vapor, whereas smoking weed combusts the plant matter and is harder on the lungs.
+If you use a rig or vape device, you inhale the vapor, whereas smoking marijuana combusts the plant matter and is harder on the lungs.

-Although cross-breeding has created some potent flower, the effect of dabs is far stronger versus those provided by weed.
-In the ever-looming dabs vs weed debate, both sides make pretty good points.
-Let’s take a look at the pros and cons of dabs when compared to dry herb.
+Although cross-breeding has created some potent flower, the effect of dabs is far stronger than those provided by marijuana.
+Proponents of both forms of weed make pretty good points.
+Let’s look at the pros and cons of dabs compared to dry herb.